laurentopia/GPUAnimator/README.md

-# GPU Animator
+# GPU Animator ASE Edition

 ![RunSheep](https://user-images.githubusercontent.com/3117959/200225759-bc851932-d70b-4323-a906-276a0d123c32.gif)

+## A forked expansion of [GPUAnimation](https://github.com/benthroop/GPUAnimator) by [benthroop](https://github.com/benthroop) which adds ASE support
-## A forked expansion of [Mesh Animation](https://github.com/codewriter-packages/Mesh-Animation) by [VladV](https://github.com/vanifatovvlad), a lightweight library for rendering hundreds of meshes in one draw call with GPU instancing.
+## GPUAnimation is itself a forked expansion of [Mesh Animation](https://github.com/codewriter-packages/Mesh-Animation) by [VladV](https://github.com/vanifatovvlad), a lightweight library for rendering hundreds of meshes in one draw call with GPU instancing.
 <br>

 [Mesh Animation](https://github.com/codewriter-packages/Mesh-Animation) is a wonderful lightweight implementation and pipeline for GPU/Shader animation.
 For my purposes I am expanding it and changing some approaches, so here it is.